 - This process is the most involved as it will require validation of the manufacturing and rest conditions, however, once the new state is validated to the hygiene Grade or ISO Class it is likely to result in significant energy savings.

-- Trialing the above scenarios will require cleaning assessment prior to resuming current manufacturing operations.
+- Trialing the above scenarios will require a cleaning assessment prior to resuming current manufacturing operations.

 Good science and Sustainability in Pharmaceutical GMP Manufacturing | Cleanrooms